dobbo/lilygo-t-display-s3/README.md

 ...
 ```

-The servo will rotate from -90 degree to 90 degree, and then turn back again.
+An SG90 servo will rotate from -90 degree to 90 degree, and then turn back again.
+An FG90R
+servo will first rotate anti-clockwise direction and then clockwise before repeating.

 ## Troubleshooting